FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mrr-00.md

 ##### eth-l2patch
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2patch
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2patch
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND eth-l2patch
 #### dpdk-vfio-pci
 ##### eth-l2bdbasemaclrn
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdbasemaclrn